B4l3rI0n/nxc_bruter/README.md

 # nxc_bruter
 nxc_bruter is a lightweight Bash utility for testing credentials across multiple network services using nxc/NetExec.
 Designed to streamline password spraying, brute-force authentication, and credential verification, nxc_bruter automatically loops through your specified services and passes file-based credential lists directly to nxc.

-Below is a complete README.md file for your repository.
-In this version the tool is named **nxc_bruter** (inspired by nxcCredTester), and the README explains its features, installation, usage, and contribution guidelines.
-You can adjust or expand any section as needed.

 > **Note:** nxc_bruter relies on [nxc/NetExec](https://github.com/Pennyw0rth/NetExec) (or its alias netexec) being installed and available in your PATH.

 ## Features